oerc0122/castep-docs/docs/developer/adding_testing.md

 #### Adding to CMake

-To add the tests to be compatible with the CMake build system (see: [build system](developer/build-system.md)) you need to modify the `CMakeLists.txt` at `Test/CMakeLists.txt` and add the category to the list on line 157, which looks like:
+To add the tests to be compatible with the [CMake build system](build-system.md#cmake) you need to modify the `CMakeLists.txt` at
+`Test/CMakeLists.txt` and add the category to the list on line 157, which looks like:

 ``` CMake